|Banco do Brasil||Banco Bradesco||Banco Safra||CEF (CAIXA)||Santander||Votorantim|

 - Central Bank of Brazil – The principal monetary authority of the country.
 The Bank was established on December 31, 1964.
-As of August 2011, Central Bank had total assets of 1.428 trillion reais.
+As of November 2014, it had total assets of R$2.101 trillion.

-- Itau Unibanco – The largest financial conglomerate in the Latin America and one of the 10 largest banks in the world by market value.
-As of December 31, 2013, the Bank had total assets of R$1.106 trillion (US$468.7 billion).
+- Itau Unibanco – The largest financial conglomerate in the Latin America and one of the largest banks in the world by market value.
+As of March 20, 2015, the Bank had a market capitalization of US$57.0 billion.

 - Mercantil do Brasil – A mid-sized bank with more than 1.1 million customers and about BRL 12.614 billion in assets as of June 30, 2012.
 The bank has over 160 domestic branches and branch in the Grand Cayman Island.

-- Nossa Caixa – Nossa Caixa was the seventh largest bank by deposits with a presence in all 645 municipalities of Sao Paulo.
+- Nossa Caixa was the country's seventh largest bank by deposits with a presence in all 645 municipalities of Sao Paulo.
 It was incorporated into the Banco do Brasil in 2008.

 Top 50 Brazilian Banks